 How can new developers get started with open source?
 Should they try to stick to one project they love or try to contribute to multiple ones?

 The Open Source Guide by GitHub is a great resource to start out.
 I think it’s important for developers new to open source to pick a project that is beginner-friendly.
 Many of them aim to contribute to popular mature projects like React but I think that can be unrealistic.
 Because these projects are mature, they do not have that much beginner-level work left to do and are likely to have their own roadmap.

 My advice would be to try early-stage projects where there are significant features that can be worked on.
 I don’t think there’s a magical formula as to whether it’s better to stick with one project or multiple at once.

 New developers should evaluate the goal of why they are contributing to open source.
 Is it to learn new skills or perhaps to want to be a maintainer of a project?
 If the goal is to learn new skills, both focusing on one or working on multiple projects can facilitate that.

-Many people ask whether they should learn React, or Python, or Node.js, or Ruby… how should they make a decision?
+Many people ask whether they should learn React, or Python, or Node.js, or Ruby.
 Is there one language that you think everyone should learn now?

 If they just want to learn the basics of programming, I think Python is a safe choice for beginners.
 Many universities are beginning to use Python as the language for their introductory programming class.
 The most important thing is to learn programming and software engineering fundamentals, which are mostly language agnostic.
 Mastering them helps a developer to pick up new languages quickly and switch between them with ease.

-Thanks a lot for all the amazing insight into your professional journey, Yangshun.
-Is there anything you would like to say to someone who is starting their career in software development outside the US?
+Thanks for the amazing insight into your professional journey, Yangshun.
+Is there anything you'd like to say to someone who is starting their career in software development outside the US?

 The world is very connected now and geographical boundaries are no longer as restrictive as before, especially in the field of technology.
 There are many great programming-related learning resources online which are available for free and everyone keen to improve should leverage on that.